LINGLI97/CPM/README.md

       ```

 4. R Index competitor
-    - Please refer to [here](https://github.com/nicolaprezza/r-index) for the implementation of R Index
+    - Please refer to [here](https://github.com/nicolaprezza/r-index) for the implementation of R Index.